NathanTouchton/Silent-Auction/README.md

 # Silent-Auction

-Will NOT work on Windows.
+Will NOT work on Windows or MacOS.
 Linux only.